OpenEvalProject/evals/manuscripts/elife-69016/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/69016/elife-69016-fig1-v1.jpg)

-**Figure 1.:** Xiphophorus.Classic models in evolutionary biology predict that incompatibilities can arise between any pair of interacting genes.
+**Figure 1.:** Classic models in evolutionary biology predict that incompatibilities can arise between any pair of interacting genes.
 Recent empirical work has suggested that certain genes or pathways may be especially prone to becoming involved in hybrid incompatibilities.
 The gene xmrk independently causes melanoma in hybrids between different swordtail fish species.
 (A) In crosses between Xiphophorus birchmanni and Xiphophorus malinche, xmrk interacts with the gene cd97 to generate melanoma in a subset of hybrids (Powell et al., 2020).
 (B) In crosses between distantly related species Xiphophorus maculatus and Xiphophorus hellerii, xmrk interacts with a different region, rab3d, to cause melanoma (Schartl et al., 2010; Kazianis et al., 1998; Lu et al., 2020).
 Phylogenetic analyses suggest that these incompatibilities with xmrk have arisen independently (Powell et al., 2020).
 Photos of hybrids in (B) were provided by Manfred Schartl.

-## Hybridization load
+### Hybridization load

 Historically researchers have considered selection against introgression to reflect interactions between diverged genomes.
 However, processes occurring within populations can also generate barriers (or thoroughfares) to introgression (Juric et al., 2016; Harris and Nielsen, 2016; Bierne et al., 2002).
 In other words, selection on introgressed ancestry might reflect the unconditional deleterious effect of a mutation, rather than its poor interaction with other sites in the genome (as seen in DMIs).
 Such mildly deleterious alleles will preferentially reach fixation in populations with weaker purifying selection, such as those with smaller effective population sizes.
 With sufficient time, a large number of weakly deleterious mutations can accumulate within a species, which would generate a strong selective force after hybridization with a species that harbors fewer such mutations.
 In such cases, hybridization can introduce deleterious mutations at much higher frequencies in the recipient population than expected from mutation-selection balance in the species with higher historical effective population size.
 Although each mutation is weakly selected against individually, in aggregate these mutations strongly reduce hybrid fitness relative to populations with fewer deleterious mutations, because they are linked to the same haplotypes after hybridization.
 Interestingly, this prediction holds even if the census population size of the admixed population is relatively small (Schumer et al., 2018).
 In the case of a pulse model of admixture, after genome-wide admixture proportions have equilibrated, selection against specific deleterious sites may still drive long-term ancestry purging (see Effects of hybrid demography).
 Empirical studies support this prediction, showing that ancestry from the species with less effective purifying selection can be depleted over many generations of selection, particularly in coding and conserved non-coding regions of the genome (Juric et al., 2016; Harris and Nielsen, 2016).

 In contrast to other models, which predict widespread selection against minor parent ancestry, the additive hybridization load model predicts selection for directional introgression from the species that harbors fewer deleterious mutations.
 Alternatively, if deleterious mutations are recessive, theory and some empirical data predict that selection will favor an excess of foreign ancestry (Box 2; Harris and Nielsen, 2016; Kim, 2017), especially in the species with lower historical population sizes.
 In principle, selection against hybridization load could produce patterns that are distinguishable from other models of selection on hybrids because these weakly deleterious mutations are expected to be broadly distributed throughout the genome and fall within a particular range of selection coefficients (Box 1; Juric et al., 2016; Harris and Nielsen, 2016).

-## Ecological selection
+### Ecological selection

 Ecological selection is a potentially important but poorly understood source of selection on hybrids.
 This is in part because less is known about both the genetic architecture of ecological adaptation and the ways in which ecological traits can become decoupled in hybrids.
 Moreover, this source of selection is sensitive to the environments in which hybrids find themselves.